McGossy/Pin-Bot/README.md

 # Pin-Bot
-Auto pins messages with attachments.
+Discord bot that auto pins messages with attachments.

 Future: There is a pin limit of only 50 pins per channel.
 Need to find workaround for this.